-Some of the provisions of this title took effect in 2010 and 2011, like the ability of young adults to stay on their parents coverage till 26, which resulted in 3 millions individuals being covered.
+Some of the provisions of this title took effect in 2010 and 2011, like the ability of young adults to stay on their parent’s coverage till 26, which covered 3 million individuals.

-Annual/lifetime limits were removed – With the limits, even if you paid your premiums your coverage could be limited if you fell really sick.
+Annual/lifetime limits were removed – With the limits, even if you paid your premiums your coverage could be limited if you became very sick.

 How much your insurance company can spend on anything but your medical costs were limited, this is referred to as the medical loss ratio.
 This ratio is capped at 15-20%.
 Even as small of a provision this was in comparison to the entire bill, passing just this would’ve been significant in health reform history.

-Four major parts of reform that came into play on January 1 2014:
+Four significant parts of reform that came into play on January 1, 2014:

 - Since the 1940s, health insurance was based on medical underwriting.
-This relied on your answers to the questionnaire; your premium was really high or your expensive medical conditions were excluded from coverage.
+This underwriting relied on your answers to the questionnaire; your premium was high, or your insurer excluded expensive medical conditions from coverage.
 This is now illegal.

-- The Individual Mandate – all Americans who can afford insurance have to buy it. if they don’t then they have to pay a fine.
-This was done to ensure that the younger healthier population signs up (diversifies risk).
+- The Individual Mandate – all Americans who can afford insurance have to buy it.
+If they buy insurance, don’t then they have to pay a fine.
+This decision was made to ensure that the younger healthier population signs up (diversifies risk).

 - Subsidies were implemented to make the insurance affordable.
 There are income related subsidies for people above Medicaid (which is four times the poverty level of $15,000).

 - Creation of health insurance exchanges (marketplaces).
 These are websites to compare policies.
 States can either set up their own exchange or they use the federally facilitated marketplace.